phalcon-orphanage/docs/en/application.md

 }
 ```

-Although the above implementations are a lot more verbose than the code needed while using `Phalcon\Mvc\Application`, offers an alternative in bootstrapping your application.
+Although the above implementations are a lot more verbose than the code needed while using [Phalcon\Mvc\Application](api/Phalcon_Mvc_Application), offers an alternative in bootstrapping your application.
 Depending on your needs, you might want to have full control of what should be instantiated or not, or replace certain components with those of your own to extend the default functionality.

 <a name='single-vs-module'></a>
 ## Single or Multi Module Applications